RotaSmart RotaSmart

 Will it justify the spend?

 The point is not another dashboard.
-It is faster rota control, earlier wage visibility, and fewer expensive decisions left until payroll is already moving.
+It is faster rota control, earlier wage checks, and fewer expensive decisions left until payroll is already moving.

 How quickly can this be used properly?